jadecodes8191/buildingEnergyApi/README.md

 This is the home of the code for my work with Energize Andover! (forked from the original Energize repo)

-Main files to take a look at:
+Main files to take a look at, which display the steps I took towards having a full weekly report of problematic rooms:

 - problemareascron.py, cold_rooms.py, warm_rooms.py, carbon_rooms.py and all related CSV files
   - This system uses schoolwide sensors to get temperature and CO2 data, which it then writes to a temporary CSV file (ahs_air_data).